Brexit import goods into GB from EU; customs and VAT

 If you have deferred the customs declarations, you must first update your own import records ready for when you do complete the declarations (1 July 2021 deadline).
 Then complete the supplementary declaration – or have your customs intermediary do so.

-HMRC will debit your duty deferment account after your supplementary declaration has been received.
-Your VAT can be declared in your VAT return via Postponed Accounting.
+HMRC will debit your duty deferment account if tariffs are due after your supplementary declaration has been received.
+Your VAT can be declared in your VAT return via Postponed VAT Accounting.
 If you are not UK VAT registered, then you will have to pay the duties to customs before they will release your goods.

 11. Prepare UK Intrastat declarations

-The UK request VAT registered businesses to complete monthly reports on the movement of goods into the UK from the EU.
+The UK requires VAT registered businesses to complete monthly reports on the movement of goods, 'arrivals', into the UK from the EU.
 These are known as Intrastat.
 Despite the UK leaving the EU VAT regime, HMRC has indicated that it will still require these submissions on imports (‘Arrivals’) from the EU.
-Three are annual Intrastat thresholds.
+Here are annual Intrastat thresholds.

 12. Imported sales not exceeding £135

-A new process is being introduced for imports of goods/consignments valued at £135 or less.
-The UK's HMRC intends to require ecommerce sellers, or their facilitating marketplaces, to charge VAT at the point of sale on imported goods (consignments) not exceeding £135.
+A import VAT regime has been introduced on 1 January 2021 for imports of goods/consignments valued at £135 or less.
+The UK's HMRC requires ecommerce sellers, or their facilitating marketplaces, to charge VAT at the point of sale on imported goods (consignments) not exceeding £135.
 This is instead of paying import VAT.
-At the same time, the existing VAT exemption on parcels not exceeding £15 will be removed.
+At the same time, the existing VAT exemption on parcels not exceeding £15 has been removed.
 These goods will pass immediately through UK customs if the customs declaration makes clear the sales VAT has been charged at the point-of-sale.

 Need help with your UK VAT compliance?